hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 It could but the question is if most of XMLs are read by people or machines.
 If by machines, having pretty as default would be just a waste of space(s).

 [17:09:32](#1u-HY0WPrqK8ZZEIBwRu5oQ_kxGV2CmCrSID-9SxngU) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-For over 20 years I can hear about xml being for machines to talk yet all I can see is programners stearing at its output Ì†ΩÌ∏É
+For over 20 years I can hear about xml being for machines to talk yet all I can see is programners stearing at its output üòÉ

 [17:15:45](#QORog7EXSDk4eiwBM_Er32avlDdRCTKfi_Y1T9WstBo) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 Well if I open the XML in for example Firefox, it will pretty-print it for me, I guess IDEs can do it too, so I 'm really not sure if it should be the default, but I can take a look how others do it.